An example of the design system in action

 Phase 4: Embedding into the product process

-I made a final push to create any components we hadn’t incorporated into project work yet — like modals, switches, special text fields, and time slot buttons.
+I made a final push to create any components we hadn’t incorporated yet, like modals, switches, special text fields, and time slot buttons.

 I workshopped the design system process flow with my engineering partner to document the lifecycle of a new design system component.